agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **INTERPRETATION**

 By the end of the lab, you should have all of the steps in the Galaxy que.
-Once they are all complete, using the Quast results and the BANDAGE plot to record the following stats and answer the following questions:
+Once they are all complete, using the Quast results and the BANDAGE plot to answer the following questions:

-* Total number of contigs:
-* Contig N50 (bp):
-* Median Contig coverage:
-* Total number of scaffolds:
-* Total scaffold assembly length (bp):
-* Scaffold N50 (bp):
-* Largest scaffold (bp):

 **Problem #2.
 Based on the statistics above, do you think this is a high quality assembly of a *Salmonella* genome?
 Explain your reasoning.**